- What is Entrepreneurship?

 Importance of Entrepreneurship

-Entrepreneurs are often superhumans.
-Their business skills include being smart, creative, and ambitious.
+What is entrepreneurship really about?
+And why’s it so important?
 An entrepreneur is the person who sees a problem in the world and immediately focuses on creating the solution.
 They’re the leaders that strike out on their own to improve society.
 Whether they’re creating jobs or a new product, they constantly take action to ensure world progress.
-In the process of understanding what is entrepreneurship, let’s look at why entrpreneurs are important in society.
+In the process of understanding what is entrepreneurship, let’s look at why entrepreneurs are important in society.

 - Entrepreneurs create jobs: Without entrepreneurs, jobs wouldn’t exist.
 Entrepreneurs take on the risk to employ themselves.
 Their ambition to continue their business’ growth eventually leads to the creation of new jobs.
 As their business continues to grow, even more jobs are created.
 Thus, lowering unemployment rates while helping people feed their families.

 - Entrepreneurs create change: Entrepreneurs dream big so naturally some of their ideas will make worldwide change.
 They might create a new product that solves a burning problem or take on the challenge to explore something never explored before.
 Many believe in improving the world with their products, ideas or businesses.

 - Entrepreneurs give to society: While some have this notion of the rich being evil and greedy, they often do more for the greater good than the average person.
 They make more money and thus pay more in taxes which helps fund social services.
 Entrepreneurs are some of the biggest donors to charities and nonprofits for various causes.
 Some seek to invest their money in creating solutions to help poorer communities have access to things we take for granted like clean drinking water and good health care.